 4. Off-road responsibly

-When the COVID-19 pandemic hit in the U.S. last year, many people started looking for ways to get outside and recreate safely.
+When the pandemic hit in the U.S., many people started looking for ways to get outside and recreate safely.
 According to a 2020 study by the Outdoor Industry Association, “running, bicycling, day hiking, bird watching, and camping participation all rose noticeably among urban respondents since March shutdowns.”
 In 2021, national parks and other outdoor areas saw a similar increase in visitors.
 But with more people comes more problems, and off-highway vehicle (OHV) areas are not immune to the impact of more traffic.

 One of CORVA’s main purposes is to work with land managers “for responsible off-highway vehicular access and recreation opportunities,” and that includes advocating for environmental sustainability in off-roading.